acdh-oeaw/elexis_mwsa_model/README.md

 ### Evaluation

-## Managing Pipeline and Reproducibility
+## Managing Pipeline and Reproducibility.

 DVC(https://dvc.org/doc/start) is used for defining and version controlling the pipeline.